weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

 ### 2.3 Proof of Injectivity

-A function for which every input generates a distinct output is referred to in mathematics as *injective* or *one-to-one*.
+A function for which every input generates a distinct output is referred to in mathematics as *injective* (*one-to-one*).
 Cryptol can be used to prove that a function is injective.

 **EXERCISE** 2.3.1 DES Injectivity

-Show that, for any given key, `DES.encrypt` is injective (collision-free) with respect to plaintext.
+Show that, for any given key, `DES.encrypt` is injective with respect to plaintext.

+Technically, `DES.encrypt` (for any given key) is also *surjective* (*onto*) due to the fact that its domain and range are the same (The set of all possible 64-bit vectors.)
+A function that is both injective and surjective is called *bijective*.

 *Hint*: Use the Boolector prover.
 (Even then, this proof may take a few minutes!)